The story behind Simple Forms:

 For Taizo Kuroda, Simple Forms represents a return to the point where it all began.
 Kuroda travelled from Japan to Paris in 1966 as a young man looking for inspiration, and the time he spent there set in motion his path to becoming an artist.
 Since his return to Japan in 1981, he has had little contact with France and has always dreamt of exhibiting there.
 This year his ceramics will be exhibited at Chateau Lacoste in September and in Paris in November and December; the time is obviously right!

-Taizo Kuroda’s (b.1946) travelled to Paris in his early twenties not knowing then that this journey would take him down an unconventional route to becoming a great artist.
+Taizo Kuroda (b.1946) travelled to Paris in his early twenties not knowing then that this journey would take him down an unconventional route to becoming a great artist.
 The voyage took him six months and, on his arrival, not speaking a word of French, he first found work in a Japanese restaurant.
 One day a customer asked him if he knew how to buy a ticket to the Opera; Kuroda offered to organise it for him, and so began a friendship which set him on a very different course than the one he was expecting.
-The man he served at lunch was Tatsuko Shimaoka, a potter who later in life became a Living National Treasure, the ultimate recognition in Japan that an individual has attained high mastery of his craft.
+The man he served at lunch was Tatsuko Shimaoka, a potter who later in life became a Living National Treasure, which is the ultimate recognition in Japan that an individual is able to attain reflecting the high mastery of his craft.
 One afternoon as they talked, Kuroda expressed interest in continuing his travels and Shimaoka offered to put him in touch with his friend Gaetin Baudin, a potter living near Montreal.
 Kuroda travelled to Canada via a freezing winter in New York, and it was here that he had his first meaningful encounter with ceramics.
 One of Baudin’s simple half glazed works sits in Kuroda’s studio in Izu today as a reminder of the nine years he stayed in Canada.